Snowflake-Labs/snowpark-extensions-py/README.md

 Snowpark by itself is a powerful library, but still some utility functions can always help.

+**NOTE: we have working to integrate some of the snowpark extensions directly into the snowpark-python library.
+In most cases the APIs will be exactly the same, so there should no changes needed in your code.
+However there might be breaking changes, so consider that before updating.
+If any of these breaking changes are affecting you, please enter an issue so we can address it.**

 # Installation

 We recommended installing using [PYPI](https://pypi.org/)